visiblehandinc/policies/source/sections/ids_policy.md

 * Threatstack generates alerts to analyze and investigate suspicious activity or suspected violations.
 * Threatstack monitors file system integrity and sends real time alerts when suspicious changes are made to the file system.
 * Automatic monitoring is done to identify patterns that might signify the lack of availability of certain services and systems (DOS attacks).
-* C3LX firewalls monitor all incoming traffic to detect potential denial of service attacks.
+* VisibleHand firewalls monitor all incoming traffic to detect potential denial of service attacks.
 Suspected attack sources are blocked automatically.
 Additionally, our hosting provider actively monitors its network to detect denial of services attacks.
 * All new firewall rules and configuration changes are tested before being pushed into production.
 All firewall and router rules are reviewed every quarter.
-* C3LX utilizes redundant firewall on network perimeters via Aptible.
+* VisibleHand utilizes redundant firewall on network perimeters via Aptible.
-* Static IP addresses are used for C3LX servers.
+* Static IP addresses are used for VisibleHand servers.